California café charges patrons $5 if they wear a mask or for 'bragging' about COVID vaccine

 Another sign read, 'THROW YOUR MASK IN THE TRASH BIN AND RECEIVE 50% OFF YOUR ORDER'

-A café in Mendocino, Calif.
-Is charging patrons a $5 fee if they are caught wearing a mask or "bragging" about their coronavirus vaccine.
+A café in Mendocino, Calif. is charging patrons a $5 fee if they are caught wearing a mask or "bragging" about their coronavirus vaccine.

 "$5 FEE ADDED TO ORDERS PLACED WHILE WEARING A FACE MASK," a sign posted in the window of Fiddleheads Café reads.
 In the fine print below the sign says that any customer "caught bragging" will also have to pay the penalty.

-Fiddleheads’ owner, Christ Castleman told Fox News the proceeds from the fee are going to "charities that have been overwhelmed by collateral damage of the government lockdowns," that deal with domestic abuse, suicide and poverty.
+Fiddleheads’ owner, Chris Castleman told Fox News the proceeds from the fee are going to "charities that have been overwhelmed by collateral damage of the government lockdowns," that deal with domestic abuse, suicide and poverty.

 "I’ve been asked this entire time to put on a mask and that that's not a large request, all I'm asking is a $5 donation to charity and I don’t think that's too much," he said.